dejangrba/art-and-technology-examples/README.md

 ### Dejan Grba
 # Art and Technology Examples
 ## For Lasalle-NAFA University of the Arts, Singapore
 The creative scope of experimental new media art is immense, with diverse conceptual approaches and aesthetic identities.
-For example, TeamLab is a high-end commercial interactive projection design studio which occasionally ventures into non-commissioned art projects.

 Here is a sample selection of exemplar artworks, artists and design studios across this scope, primarily in the fields of computational, generative and AI art.
 Each section is ordered alphabetically.